Introduction to Therapeutic Horticulture

 Yes.
 After this course, you can continue in two main ways:

-This Introduction course is the entry point and prerequisite for our advanced courses in the Therapeutic Horticulture certificate pathway.
-By completing those courses, you can earn the TH Facilitation Certificate, the TH Program Development and Management Certificate, or both.
-If you complete both certificates, you’ll earn the full Therapeutic Horticulture Certificate which recognizes comprehensive training in foundational knowledge, facilitation skills, and program development.
+This course is the prerequisite for our Advanced Therapeutic Horticulture Skills course.
+By completing this course, you can earn an Advanced Therapeutic Horticulture Certificate which recognizes comprehensive training in foundational knowledge, facilitation skills, and program development.

 2. Standalone professional development + mini-courses